Five black bears were hibernating under a home for months. The home's occupant had no idea - East Idaho News

 Luckily the bears left no damage to the home.
 In other cases, homeowners might not get so lucky.

 In October, a California woman was actually mauled by another black bear that broke into her northern Lake Tahoe cabin.
-And a bear weighing 500 pounds named Hank the Tank has been roaming the streets in the Tahoe Keys area of South Lake Tahoe for months, leaving residents worried.
+The Department of Fish and Wildlife says at least three bears are responsible for numerous break-ins in the area, and a bear weighing 500 pounds named Hank the Tank has been roaming the streets in the Tahoe Keys area of South Lake Tahoe for months, leaving residents worried.

 Bryant says it’s not uncommon for the furry creatures to make these areas beneath houses their home during the winter months.
 In this case, the mama bear built a nest and the five of them slept for the majority of the time.

-Since their awakening, the group has been spotted around the South Lake Tahoe area.
+Since their awakening the group have been spotted around the South Lake Tahoe area.

 On Wednesday evening they returned to the same home looking for their previous shelter, which has since been protected with an electrical guard that, if used, would administer a small shock to get the bears away.